The 2nd Limb of Yoga Niyama

 The 2nd limb of yoga Niyama, and there are five of them.
 The five Niyamas and five Yamas make up the “10 commandments” in the Yoga Sutras.
 They are not religion, they are a yoga philosophy that outline a way to live.
 The ethical, inner observances keep you on a journey to the self.
 Let’s explore the 2nd limb of yoga niyama.

 5 Practices of the 2nd Limb of Yoga Niyama

 Shaucha– Purity of body and mind.
 This is the first of the 2nd limb of yoga niyama.
 We scrub within!
 We clear ourselves of toxins so that we can make the journey to yoga clearer.
 This creates positive energy around us- cleanliness means that we will not repel others.

-Shaucha practice from The Yoga Mind by Rina Jakubowicz: How can you make your space more clear and pure?
+Shaucha practice from The Yoga Mind (paid link) by Rina Jakubowicz: How can you make your space more clear and pure?
 Are you able you downsize your needs?
 Can clear away the clutter around you?
 Think of bringing into your space only what you need.

 “One must be a sea, to receive a polluted stream without becoming impure.” – Friedrich Nietzsche

 Santosh– Contentment.
 When we are content, we do not desire anything more or less.
 We feel satisfaction and peace because we are happy with what we have.
 Joy and gratitude are felt even through pain and loss.
 Embrace this 2nd limb of yoga niyama.

 “He who is not contented with what he has, would not be content with what he would like to have.” -Socrates